NBA-Betting/NBA_Betting/README.md

 ## Plan

 ### How to predict a NBA game result?
+1. **Team Prediction Framework** - Combination of ML/DL and traditional algorithms used to predict the performance of teams as a whole.
+2. **Player Prediction Framework** - Combination of ML/DL and Traditional Algorithms used to predict the performance of individual players.
+3. **Player Interaction and Synergy Framework** - Focused on understanding and predicting the performance of players in various combinations on and off the court.
+Example: How does Steph Curry perform when Draymond Green is on the court vs off the court?
+4. **Game Prediction Framework** - Betting market data and other misc predictors of game outcomes.
+5. **Prediction Framework Integration** - Combining the 4 prediction frameworks into a single bet management system.

+### Data Point Examples

 |             |             |             |
 | ----------- | ----------- | ----------- |
 |All in One Team and Player Advanced Stats<ul><li>RAPTOR - FiveThirtyEight</li><li>DARKO - The Athletic</li><li>LEBRON - BBall Index</li><li>EPM - Dunks and Threes</li></ul>|Long-Run Team Quality and Opponent Quality<ul><li>Traditional Box Score Stats</li><li>Advanced Stats</li><li>Elo Ratings</li><li>Power Rankings</li></ul>|Recent Team Performance<ul><li>Last 3, 5, 10, 20 Days</li><li>Game Results</li><li>Traditional Stats</li><li>Advanced Stats</li><ul>|